Office: LeConte 406

 The course covers the following sections of the textbook:

-The first quiz was Tuesday, January 17 and involved a problem very similar to a practice problem in Section 1.1; the second was January 24 and involved a problem very similar to a practice problem in 2.3.
-The third quiz was on Thursday, February 2 and involved a problem similar to practice problems in Section 2.5.
-The fourth quiz was February 6, and involved a problem like the practice problems in Section 2.6.
-The fifth quiz will be on Section 3.2, on Tuesday, February 14.
+The first quiz was Tuesday, January 17 and involved a problem very similar to a practice problem in Section 1.1; the second was January 24 on Section 2.3.
+The third quiz was on Thursday, February 2, on Section 2.5.
+The fourth quiz was February 6, on Section 2.6.
+The fifth quiz was February 14, on Section 3.2.
+The sixth quiz was on Section 3.4, on Tuesday, February 21.

 [see below for a list of practice problems]